menaaziz27/Zero-to-one/README.md

 - [x] delete extra profile view
 - [x] nativeLang in edit form and links (websites)
 - [x] render the specified icons for websites
+- [] separate each file with its CSS file
+- [] smooth scrolling & change scrollbar color
 - [] option to delete websites
 - [] option to delete a skill added by mistake
 - [] add see more button to the post description